Denver Martin Luther King Memorial Statue

-Dedicated in 2002, this 8½-meter tall Sierra White granite and bronze memorial honors Dr. Martin Luther King Jr. The artist Ed Dwight depicted King symbolically standing on the shoulders of influential leaders and historic figures in the global movement for civil and human rights in the 20th century.
-This is the second monument erected in honor of Dr. King in City Park.
-The first was placed in 1976 and depicted Martin Luther King Jr. and Emmett Till.
-The artist's stylistic approach in that first statue was not well received by all, and it was later placed within a nearby museum in Pueblo.
+Dedicated in 2002, this 8½-meter tall Sierra White granite and bronze memorial honors Dr. Martin Luther King Jr. Artist Ed Dwight depicted King symbolically standing on the shoulders of influential leaders and historical figures in the global movement for civil and human rights.
+This is the second monument erected in honor of Dr. King in City Park, the first being dedicated in 1976 which depicted Martin Luther King Jr. and Emmett Till.
+The artist's decision to place Till and King together led to conversations and conflicting opinions and was later placed within a nearby museum in Pueblo.

 Backstory and Context

-A statue of Martin Luther King Jr was erected in City Park in 1976.
-Artist Edwin Rose III chose to depict Dr. King and Emmett Till, a black youth who was murdered by white supremacists in 1955.
+This statue replaced a previous monument honoring Martin Luther King Jr whihc had been placed in City Park in 1976.
+In that work, artist Edwin Rose III chose to depict Dr. King and Emmett Till, a Black youth who was murdered by white supremacists in 1955.
 The statue was entitled “Martin Luther King Jr., Prophet for Peace and was located in City Park for about two decades until it was moved to the basement of the Denver Art Museum.
 The statue was eventually transferred for display at the Martin Luther King Jr. Museum and Cultural Center in Pueblo.

 - Culver, Virginia .
 Statue stirred controversy, The Denver Post.
 May 6th 2009.
 Accessed June 16th 2020. https://www.denverpost.com/2009/05/06/statue-stirred-controversy/.

 - Martin Luther King Day, Denver Mile High City.
 Accessed June 16th 2020. https://www.denver.org/things-to-do/fall-winter/denver-mlk-day/.